-Comparing costs of reverse osmosis vs. distilled water solutions and weighing the pros and cons of each system allows you to make the best choice for what you need.
+Comparing costs of reverse osmosis vs. distilled water solutions and weighing the pros and cons of each water purification method allows you to make the best choice for what you need.

 Positive Environmental Effects of Water Filtration Processes

 Fortunately, an added value of both treatment methods is that it cuts down on the amount of plastic waste.
 Single-use plastic bottles are one of the greatest contributors to landfill overflow and environmental pollution, especially within the marine ecosystems.
-Making the switch to a purified water system rather than relying on plastic water bottles or jugs cuts the level of plastic waste substantially.
+Making the switch to a purified, filtered water system rather than relying on plastic bottled water or jugs cuts the level of plastic waste substantially.